Gary W. Cole, MD, FAAD

 - Stretch marks are generally painless.

-- Stretch marks commonly develop in obesity and during pregnancy.
+- Stretch marks commonly develop in obese individuals and during pregnancy.

 What are stretch marks?